gkushang/cucumber-html-reporter/README.md

 `true`: Reports total number of passed/failed scenarios as HEADER.

 `false`: Reports total number of passed/failed features as HEADER.

+#### `launchReport`
+Type: `Boolean`

+Automatically launch HTML report at the end of test suite

+`true`: Launch HTML report in the default browser

+`false`: Do not launch HTML report at the end of test suite

 ## Tips